Frequently Asked Questions about Admissions

 Does TUJ accept transfer students?

 Yes, TUJ accepts transfer students.
-In most cases, applicants accepted as matriculated students will receive a credit transfer evaluation together with their letter of acceptance.
+In most cases, applicants accepted as matriculated students will be able to check their transfer credit evaluations in TUPortal.

 Do I need a minimum number of college credits to be considered a transfer student?